shhovhan/RegioHelden/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project.
 ### Prerequisites

-What things you need to install and build the software
+What additional tools you need to install and build the software:
 * Docker Engine
 * Docker Compose
 ### Installing

-Install Docker Enginne on Ubuntu
+Install Docker Engine on Ubuntu
 * sudo apt-get update
 * sudo apt-key adv --keyserver hkp://p80.pool.sks-keyservers.net:80 --recv-keys 58118E89F3A912897C070ADBF76221572C52609D
 * sudo apt-add-repository 'deb https://apt.dockerproject.org/repo ubuntu-xenial main'